junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I don't know she's still keeping an eye on our old house, after all these times."
 Sam shakes his head unbelievably.

-"Neither do I." Dean wipes his hands again, then starts wiping a small spot on the rear mirror mindlessly.
+"Neither do I." Dean says, staring at the car but eyes unfocused.
+His fingers rub each other, then start wiping the rear mirror mindlessly.
 "I'm just so freaking glad she did."

+"We should go then."
+Cas voices, then quickly adding.
+"But perhaps not tonight, you must be very tired."

+They did just come back from picking up a group of old hunter ghosts.
+It's been a long day.

-He moves to the trunk, throwing the wiping cloth inside, gesturing for Cas to finish up his side too.
-"Guess we're going home again."
+Dean snaps out of his thoughts, moving to the trunk, throwing the wiping cloth inside, gesturing for Cas to finish up his side too.
+He manages to put a faint smile on his lips.
+"Too late, already told her we're coming.
+Anyway, don't think I can wait to go home again."

 Sam helps to move that bucket of water away.
-"And meeting Mom and Dad, together, for the first time," he adds, smiling weakly, not knowing how to feel exactly.
-That's something he never thought he'd see one day, and now the idea almost intimidates him.
+"And meet Mom and Dad, together, for the first time," he adds.
+His lips twitch, torn between a smile and a grimace.
+He doesn't know how to feel exactly.
+Mom and Dad together, and with Dean and him, that's a whole complete family -- that's something he never thought he'd see one day, not before his time is due and he goes to in Heaven.
+And now the idea almost intimidates him.

 Dean eases into the driver's seat, lighting the engine.
 Cas slides into the back seat.